noiseprotocol/noise_spec/noise.md

 Pattern modifiers specify arbitrary extensions or modifications to the behavior specified by the handshake pattern.
 For example, a modifier could be applied to a handshake pattern which transforms it into a different pattern according to some rule.

-As examples of such a modifier, the `"psk0"` and `"fallback"` modifiers described later in this document modify the base pattern to either incorporate a pre-shared symmetric key, or to be usable as a fallback protocol.
+The `"psk0"` and `"fallback"` modifiers are examples of this, and will be defined later in this document.

 A pattern modifier is named with a lowercase alphanumeric ASCII string which must begin with an alphabetic character (not a numeral).
 The pattern modifier